-Figure 5 shows the average value of the contribution ratios of each seismic source after feature reduction.
+Figure 6 shows the average value of the contribution ratios of each seismic source after feature reduction.
 After reducing features, earth features when the origin is the moon are reduced to 4 features of the top 10 features which existed before feature reduction.
-The four features between top 11 and 14 positions of the features of Jupiter when the origin is the moon, as shown in Figure 3, are reduced to one feature.
+The four features between top 11 and 14 positions of the features of Jupiter when the origin is the moon, as shown in Figure 4, are reduced to one feature.
 Other parameters of Jupiter are thought to have been affected by other features.
 The subset of the features after feature reduction is considered to have small influence of multicollinearity.
-Therefore, there is a possibility that the features of the Earth and some of the features of Jupiter are effective for classification when the moon is the origin,
+Therefore, there is a possibility that the features of the Earth and some of the features of Jupiter are effective for classification when the moon is the origin.
+These results are microscopic explanations made directly from the model constructed by Balanced Random Forest.